yehezkieldio/elysian-realm/README.md

-# elysia-boilerplate
+# elysian-realm

-✨ Standard boilerplate for curating a new project with Elysia.
+✨ My opinionated boilerplate for curating a new project with Elysia.

 This boilerplate stack is designed to be a starting point for new projects that use Elysia, with PostgreSQL as the database and Docker for containerization.
 It includes a basic project structure, configuration files, and a more opinionated setup for development.